 It was afternoon; the sun was in the mood of flaunting its capability of burning everybody before it can call it a day in three hours time.

 I was at the complex of the Golden temple in Amritsar, one of the major attractions of India and an important seat of Sikh history and culture.
-Standing at the center of the holy tank, Sri Harmandir Sahib or the golden temple is made in marble with gold plating added to it while the interior is decorated with fresco work and gemstones.
+It is standing at the center of the holy tank.
+Sri Harmandir Sahib or the golden temple is made in marble with gold plating added to it while the interior is decorated with fresco work and gemstones.

 The guards appointed at every few meters watched with alertness and helped people but mostly they stood motionless with only their sharp eyes moving.
 They wore saffron colored robes and stood with their spears.

 I could see people of all ages taking dip in the holy water.
 There was a boy with crutches going down the steps of the tank with the help of his friends.
 There were old people with folded hands praying and slowly immersing themselves in water.
 A few steps down, there is a long thick chain.
 It is to warn people not to go beyond that point and also to give them a hand in case they feel like holding it.

 At the women’s section of the tank, I thought the continuous movement of women to and from was making the floor dangerously slippery but, I also saw was a woman on her knees continuously mopping the wet floor !
 I could feel such selfless gestures everywhere in the precinct.